 Transportation Planning.
 Federal law mandates a critical role for the Metropolitan Planning Organization (MPO) in the transportation planning process.
 Congress has emphasized the importance of local government involvement, through the designated regional planning agency, in selecting projects and prioritizing funding for transportation.
-To reinforce this role at the state level, DRCOG supports the process, established between DRCOG, RTD and the Colorado Department of Transportation (CDOT) to address the following issues before final adoption of the Statewide Transportation Plan and will evaluate state legislative and administrative actions for consistency with this process:
+To reinforce this role at the state level, DRCOG supports the process, established between DRCOG, the Regional Transportation District (RTD) and the Colorado Department of Transportation (CDOT) to address the following issues before final adoption of the Statewide Transportation Plan and will evaluate state legislative and administrative actions for consistency with this process: